mtfoley/bacnet-mqtt-gateway/README.md

     The Haystack Client has been written to authenticate with a Haystack Compliant Server, and is currently written with a SkySpark instance in mind, as the REST API endpoints are generated based on the `haystack.project` variable along with other parameters like so:
     `ABOUT: [PROTOCOL]://[HOST]:[PORT]/api/[PROJECT]/about`

-    The following is the contents of the
+    The following is the contents of the file `config/default_example.json`:

     ```
     {
         "mqtt": {
-            "gatewayId": "0x132",
             "host": "mqtt.com",
             "port": 18883,
             "authentication": {